duongtd23/AWSIM-Labs/README.md

 ```

 ## Using AWSIM-Script and AW-RuntimeMonitor
-AW-RuntimeMonitor (https://github.com/dtanony/AW-Runtime-Monitor) is a runtime monitor that:
+AW-RuntimeMonitor (https://github.com/duongtd23/AW-Runtime-Monitor) is a runtime monitor that:
 - Records traffic participants' dynamics and ADS (Autoware) internal state (e.g., planning trajectories, control commands, perceived objects, etc.) during simulation and dumps the information to a trace file once the simulation finishes.
-- Can monitor the safety of a control command produced by ADS and if it is unsafe, activate AEB.
+- Can monitor the safety of a control command produced by ADS, and if it is unsafe, activate AEB.

 The idea of using AWSIM-Script and AW-RuntimeMonitor together with AWSIM-Labs and Autoware is shown in the figure below.
 We can replace  AWSIM-Script with other scenario description language, e.g., Scenic (interested user can check the [extended Scenic](https://github.com/fomaad/Scenic) to be work with AWSIM-Labs).